raviultimate/party-hall-booking-management/DEPLOYMENT.md

-# Deploying to Vercel
+# Deployment Guide

-This guide will walk you through the process of deploying the Party Function Hall Management System to Vercel.
+This guide provides instructions for deploying the Party Function Hall Management System to Vercel or Netlify.

 ## Prerequisites

 1. A GitHub account
 2. A Vercel account (you can sign up at [vercel.com](https://vercel.com) using your GitHub account)
+3. A Netlify account (you can sign up at [netlify.com](https://netlify.com) using your GitHub account)
+4. A MongoDB Atlas account for the database (or any MongoDB hosting service)
 3. A MongoDB Atlas account for the database (or any MongoDB hosting service)

 ## Step 1: Prepare Your MongoDB Database